WebOrigami/docs/src/content/framework/intro3.md

 ## Transforming the public folder into the final site

 The rest of this tutorial will continue to transform the `public` folder into the final About Us site.
-The `public` folder will be what your users eventually see and interact with.
-The containing `src` folder will contain additional source material (like the `team.yaml` data file) that will be used as fodder to create the final result, but only the contents of the virtual `public` folder will be part of the final site.
+The `public` folder will contain both real files and virtual files, and will be what your users eventually see and interact with.
+The containing `src` folder will contain additional source material (like the `team.yaml` data file) that will be used as fodder to create the final result, but only files (both real and virtual) in the `public` folder will be part of the final site.

 &nbsp;